k-stz/picking-sticks/README.md

 collision detection" by Christer Ericson.

-The project has a fork working on a smaller, quick and dirty, core picture-language-package that will be used to implement SICP's picture-language.
+The project has a fork working on a smaller, quick and dirty, core picture-language-package that is used to implement SICP's picture-language.
 A DSL for creating sub pictures in patterns inside a general parallelogram.